bokgyeong/bokgyeong.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the Department of Statistics at the Pennsylvania State University.
-I am currently working with Dr. Murali Haran (Penn State) and Dr. John Hughes (Lehigh).
+I am a postdoctoral researcher in Statistical Science at Duke University.
+I am working with Dr. Alan Gelfand (Statistical Science at Duke), Dr. Robert Shick (Nicholas School of the Environment at Duke), and Dr. Erin Schliep (Statistics at NC State).

+I received my Ph.D. in Statistics from the Pennsylvania State University in 2023 and worked with Dr. Murali Haran (Penn State) and Dr. John Hughes (Lehigh).
 I received my M.A. in Applied statistics from Yonsei University in South Korea in 2018 and worked with Dr. Taeyoung Park.
-I received my B.A. in Business Administration and Applied Statistics from the same in 2016.
+I received my B.A. in Business Administration and Applied Statistics from Yonsei University in 2016.

-My research is in the areas of statistical computing, Markov chain Monte Carlo algorithms, models for spatial and spatiotemporal data, and infectious disease modeling.
+I have research interests in statistical computing, primarily Markov chain Monte Carlo algorithms, and spatial statistics.
+My work is motivated by problems in infectious disease research, environmental science, and ecology.

 Please find my cv [here](http://bokgyeong.github.io/files/BKangCurriculumVitae.pdf).